 If I am legally allowed to use 2 flies at a time I almost always will.

 Some states and provinces and some rivers will not allow 2 flies so check your fishing rules before you try this.

 I use a Triple Surgeons knot to attach a 6 to 8-inch tag where I will add a second fly.
 6-inch tags have fewer problems with tangles.

 If I feel that my flies are not getting down to the fish I will sometimes add a weight halfway between the tag knot and the bottom fly.

 If that weight keeps sliding down to the bottom fly I will simply cut the tippet at that spot I want the weight and tie in a Triple Surgeon’s knot and add the weight above the knot.
 The knot will prevent the weight from sliding down to the bottom fly.

-Make sure you use the right weights because some weights will spook the fish and some are just not good for river fishing.
-For the best weights and some tips on using the weights check out my page Weights For Fly Fishing: Everything You Need To Know
+Make sure you use the right weights for fly fishing because some weights will spook the fish and some are just not good for river fishing.

 Nymphing Leader Length